jimhopp-lookout/testlab/README.md

 ## Interacting with Containers

-Most commands dealing will containers will take this argument:
+Almost all commands dealing will containers will take this argument:

     COMMAND OPTIONS
         -n, --name=container - Container ID or Name (default: none)

 You can interact with containers via SSH:

+    tl container ssh -n <name>

+For example:

-    tl container ssh -n <container ID>
+    tl container ssh -n server-www-1

+Would connect to the container defined as 'server-www-1' in our Labfile.

-You can pass an optional alternate username and/or identity to use.
+You can pass an optional username and/or identity to use.
 By default TestLab will attempt to SSH as the user defined in the `Labfile` for that container, otherwise the default user for the containers distro is used.

     $ tl help container ssh
     NAME